Heroku Ruby Support

 Rake task defined, and don’t have a public/assets/manifest-*.json

-Plugin injection in Rails 5
+Plugin Injection in Rails 5

-Rails 5 no longer supports plugin functionality, and so Heroku’s support for Rails 5 no longer injects any.
+Rails 5 no longer supports plugin functionality, so Heroku’s support for Rails 5 no longer injects any.
 Previously in Rails 4, the gem rails_12factor

-Rails 6.x applications
+Rails 6.x Applications

 Same as Rails 5.x applications

-Rails 7.x applications
+Rails 7.x Applications

 Same as Rails 6.x applications